-I. Definitions

-- Foreclosure Filings
+- I. Definitions - Foreclosure Filings

 Foreclosure filings represent the beginning of the foreclosure process in Ohio, when a lender files a complaint about a delinquent homeowner.
 Complaints are filed with the Cuyahoga County Common Pleas Court.
-Information about foreclosure filings is obtained from the Cuyahoga County Common Pleas Court, and is available from 2006 onward.
+Information about foreclosure filings is obtained from the Cuyahoga County Common Pleas Court.